DioPires/ethereum_crowdfunding/README.md

 ```

 ## Running the tests
-To run the tests, one should just need to go to the project's directory and run:
+To run the tests, one should open two terminal windows in the project's directory.
+One of them should be running `testrpc` or `ganache-cli`:
 ```
-npm install
+testrpc
 ```
+In the other terminal window, one should run the commands:
 ```
-truffle test
+npm install && truffle test
 ```